Cohen says Trump knew about WikiLeaks email dump beforehand

 #ReadLocal

+Cohen said Trump did not directly tell him to lie, but "he would look me in the eye and tell me there's no business in Russia and then go out and lie to the American people by saying the same thing."

+Cohen said that "in his way, he was telling me to lie."
+He added that lawyers for Trump had "reviewed and edited" the statement in which Cohen falsely said a proposal for a Trump Tower in Moscow had been abandoned in January 2016.
+Cohen has since said he continued pursuing the project for Trump for months after that.

-In the prepared testimony, Cohen apologizes for his actions.
-"I am ashamed that I chose to take part in concealing Mr. Trump's illicit acts rather than listening to my own conscience," he says.
+In the prepared testimony, Cohen apologized for his actions.
+"I am ashamed that I chose to take part in concealing Mr. Trump's illicit acts rather than listening to my own conscience," he said.

+A judge already has set Cohen's sentence, and Cohen's cooperation before Congress will have no bearing on that term.

-Cohen, ahead of his appearance, said Tuesday that the American people can decide "exactly who is telling the truth" when he testifies Wednesday before the House Oversight and Reform committee, setting the stage for an explosive public hearing that threatens to overshadow Trump's summit in Vietnam with Kim.
+Cohen, ahead of his appearance, said Tuesday that the American people could decide "exactly who is telling the truth" when he testified before the House committee, setting the stage for an explosive public hearing that threatened to overshadow Trump's summit in Vietnam with Kim.

-On WikiLeaks, Cohen says in the prepared testimony that he was in Trump's office in July 2016 when longtime adviser Roger Stone called Trump.
+On WikiLeaks, Cohen said in the prepared testimony that he was in Trump's office in July 2016 when longtime adviser Roger Stone telephoned Trump.
 Trump put Stone on speakerphone and Stone told him that he had communicated with WikiLeaks founder Julian Assange and that "within a couple of days, there would be a massive dump of emails that would damage Hillary Clinton's campaign," according to Cohen.

 That month, WikiLeaks released thousands of emails hacked from the Democratic National Committee's server.

-Cohen, once Trump's loyal attorney and fixer, has turned on his former boss and cooperated with special counsel Robert Mueller's Russia investigation.
-He begins a three-year prison sentence in May after he pleaded guilty to lying to Congress in 2017 and committing campaign finance violations while he was working for Trump.
+Cohen, once Trump's loyal attorney, has turned on his former boss and cooperated with special counsel Mueller's Russia investigation.
+He begins a three-year prison sentence in May after pleading guilty to lying to Congress in 2017 and committing campaign finance violations while he was working for Trump.

-He met Senate intelligence committee for more than nine hours behind closed doors on Tuesday.
-Cohen said in brief remarks afterward that he appreciated the opportunity to "clear the record and tell the truth" to the Senate committee after acknowledging he lied to the panel in 2017.
+He met with the Senate intelligence committee for more than nine hours behind closed doors on Tuesday.
+Cohen said in brief remarks afterward that he appreciated the opportunity to "clear the record and tell the truth" to the panel after acknowledging he lied to the committee in 2017.

-It was the first of three consecutive days of congressional appearances for Cohen.
-After the public hearing Wednesday, he will appear before the House intelligence panel Thursday, again speaking in private.
+It was the first of three days of congressional appearances for Cohen.
+After the public hearing Wednesday, he will appear before the House intelligence panel Thursday, in private.

 One Republican House member did more than just question Cohen's credibility.
 Florida Republican Matt Gaetz tweeted Tuesday that the world is "about to learn a lot" about Cohen and suggested he knew of disparaging information that could come out during the hearing.
 Gaetz later apologized and said he was deleting the tweet.

-Gaetz, a Trump ally who talks to the president frequently, is not a member of the committee that will question Cohen.
+Gaetz, a Trump ally who talks to the president frequently, is not a member of the committee that was questioning Cohen.

 Democrats have been alternately suspicious of Cohen and eager to hear what he has to say.
 Sen. Mark Warner, the intelligence panel's top Democrat, suggested in a brief statement to reporters outside Tuesday's interview that Cohen had provided important information.